West Yorkshire Safety Camera Partnership

 Q - Are the road signs legal?

 A - All road signs must conform to Traffic Signs Regulations and General Directions 2002.
 All lengths of road where enforcement is undertaken comply with this when they are set up and are checked before mobile enforcement commences or fixed camera housings are loaded on subsequent occasions.
 The presence or absence of a speed enforcement sign does not negate a speed offence.
-These signs are not mandatory, and the only mandatory signs erected on a road are the speed limit/ restriction signs (where required in law).

 Q - How do I know what the speed limit of the road is, if there are no signs?